-After spending many years on the road, Armstrong settled permanently in Queens, New York in 1943 in contentment with his fourth wife, Lucille.
+After spending many years on the road, Armstrong settled permanently in Queens, N.Y., in 1943 in contentment with his fourth wife, Lucille.
 Although subject to the vicissitudes of Tin Pan Alley and the gangster-ridden music business, as well as anti-black prejudice, he continued to develop his playing.

 I’m watching the sea

 Will the one I love be coming back to me?

 In search of my love

 And I’m covered by a starlit sky above

 Biography.com.
 “Louis Armstrong: 1901-1971” APR 27, 2017, https://www.biography.com/musician/louis-armstrong